busoc/mmaconv/README.md

 * Tx, Ty, Tz (degree celsius)
 * Ax, Ay, Az (micro gravity)

+files generated will be written when the [-d] option is given a sub directory of the year of the acquisition and the filename will have the following structure: <doy acq>.<doy gen>.<ext>

 options:

 * [-a]: write all fields from a measurement in the output
+* [-b]: number of measurements accepted by input files in order to set a timestamp (default 1512)
 * [-c]: use the conversion table given in a configuration file (toml format)
 * [-d]: directory where files should be written
 * [-f]: write all values from one block on the same line instead of multiple line